Contact: Rich Kurz Page content last updated March 26, 2020

 Having discovered paper models in 2004-2005, I thought this would make my first original creatiion.
 I found photos to give me near elevation views of the front and north side (it faces east now).
 Photos of an outside model of the house in its original configurations helped me find proportions and details to establish dimensions.
 I also wanted to have an interior.
 Those dimensions were deduced from the interior photos I found.
 I colored the structure as bare unpainted wood that was starting to gray with weathering.
 You cannot see it, but I used photos from around De Smet as views in the windows on the interior.
 Finally, I made quick models of the Ingalls girls from a family portrait of them and added my own children for comparison.
 Guessing the Ingalls' heights was just that.
 I think Laura's adult height was only 5'1", and she was only 12 or 13 during the "Long Winter" - not fully grown up.

 It was a successful project that did give me the comparison result I was looking for.
-By the way, the model was made in 1/4"=1foot scale.
+By the way, the model was made in 1/4 inch = 1 foot scale (1/48).

 This birdseye view of De Smet in 1883 was drawn by Henry Wellge of Wisconsin.

-For a hand drawn illustration with no need for correct perspective, it rectifies pretty well.
+For a hand drawn illustration without a rigorously constructed perspective, it rectifies pretty well.

 The scan was downloaded from Nancy Cleaveland's Pioneer Girl website.